-Naturopathic Therapy in in Medford, Oregon
+Naturopathic Therapy in Medford, Oregon

 Is Naturopathic Care for Me?

 Naturopathic medicine recognizes an inherent self-healing process in people that is ordered and intelligent.
 Naturopathic physicians act to identify and remove obstacles to healing and recovery, and to facilitate and augment this inherent self-healing process.The naturopathic physician seeks to identify and remove the underlying causes of illness rather than to merely eliminate or suppress symptoms.
-They educate their patients and encourage self-responsibility for health.
+They educate their patients and encourage self-responsibility for their health.
 They treat each patient by taking into account individual physical, mental, emotional, genetic, environmental, social, and other factors.
 Since total health also includes spiritual health, naturopathic physicians encourage individuals to pursue their personal spiritual development as well.
 Naturopathic physicians emphasize the prevention of disease by assessing risk factors, heredity and susceptibility to disease, and by making appropriate interventions in partnership with their patients to prevent illness.
 NDs treat all medical conditions and can provide both individual and family health care.
 Among the most common ailments they treat are allergies, chronic pain, digestive issues, hormonal imbalances, obesity, respiratory conditions, heart disease, fertility problems, menopause, adrenal fatigue, cancer, fibromyalgia, chronic fatigue syndrome, and autoimmune disorders.

 What Should I Expect?